-Alternative: UpdraftPlus is another backup plugin that supports incremental backups and offsite storage.
+Alternatives: UpdraftPlus and Jetpack are other backup plugins that support custom backups and offsite storage.
 However, Duplicator makes it easier to create quick on-demand or scheduled backups for large sites.
 It also supports website cloning and migrations, which makes it a more comprehensive solution.

 You can back up your WordPress site for free by installing the Duplicator Lite plugin.
 Using this tool, you can create new backups and download them to your local computer.
 It will package your entire WordPress files and database tables into a single zip file, which you can use to restore your site if anything goes wrong.

 To manually back up your WordPress site, download your files with cPanel or an FTP client.
 Then, use phpMyAdmin to download your MySQL database.
 If you need to restore your site, upload these backup files back to your server.

 Now that you know how to back up a WordPress site, you’ll protect your website against unexpected problems!